 Circumstances - full time or part time business?

 If you live alone, with bills to pay and no partner to support you, it is going to be extremely difficult and stressful to go full time in a new venture and speaking from experience, I would recommend that you put some time aside on a regular basis whilst in receipt of a guaranteed source of income to concentrate on building your new business.
-There are so many avenues you can take in Art but when you work for yourself, you have to put in the time and effort, knowing that it can take years before you are in the position to run a full time Art business and pay the bills comfortably with a little left over for all those 'luxuries' you want too.
+There are so many avenues you can take in Art but when you work for yourself, you have to put in the time and effort, knowing that it can take years before you are able to run a full time Art business and pay the bills comfortably with a little left over for all those 'luxuries' you want too.

 I cannot stress how important it is to have a good website that works for you and your business.
-Having researched many websites over the years, I have seen many with unfinished pages, spelling errors, bad fonts/overuse of colourful fonts and gaudy backgrounds resulting in the loss of the important wording on the page and a whole host of others, I have also seen so many websites without an 'About the Artist' page or a personal photo of themselves, you have to ask yourself if you would be comfortable buying an expensive item from a website missing such vital information and if you wouldn't, no one else would.
-Being a Commission Artist is offering a very personal service and you should aim to offer a website that works well for you and the customer.
+Having researched many websites over the years, I have seen many with unfinished pages, spelling errors, bad fonts/overuse of colourful fonts and gaudy backgrounds resulting in the loss of the important wording on the page and a whole host of other issues, I have also seen so many websites without an 'About the Artist' page or a personal photo or two of themselves, you have to ask yourself if you would be comfortable buying an expensive item from a website missing such vital information and if you wouldn't, why would someone else?
+Becoming a Commission Artist means you are offering a very personal service and ideally you should aim to offer a website that works well for you and the customer.
 My advice would be to get in touch with a local web design company and get your first website created professionally (or ask them to update an existing one) to ensure you have everything on there you need and can be found by the very people who are looking for your service.